LazyCodwr/LazyCodwr/README.md

 Here are a few projects I've worked on recently:

-1. **[Project Name](https://github.com/sameerkhan/project-name)** - Brief description of what the project does and the technologies used.
+1. **[Yt Music Clone](https://github.com/sameerkhan/project-name)** - Brief description of what the project does and the technologies used.
-2. **[Another Project](https://github.com/sameerkhan/another-project)** - Brief description of what the project does and the technologies used.
+2. **[E-Commerce](https://github.com/sameerkhan/another-project)** - Brief description of what the project does and the technologies used.
-3. **[Yet Another Project](https://github.com/sameerkhan/yet-another-project)** - Brief description of what the project does and the technologies used.
+3. **[Portfolio](https://github.com/sameerkhan/yet-another-project)** - Brief description of what the project does and the technologies used.

 Check out my [repositories](https://github.com/sameerkhan?tab=repositories) for more!